RohitTatachar/Lending-Club-Case-Study/README.md

 - All the coding written as part of this project was learnt from Upgrad program and referencing respective library webpages for syntax

 ## Contact
-Project Facilitator – Rohit Kotikanyadanam Anand
+Project Facilitator â€“ Rohit Kotikanyadanam Anand